wallacebrf/Synology-to-TrueNAS/README.md

 ## 13.)
 Data Logging Exporting to Influx DB v2
 <div id="Data_Logging_Exporting_to_Influx_DB_v2"></div>

 TrueNAS has built in metrics that show CPU usage, network usage and more.
 This is great, but one might want to export this data to be able to better display it in Grafana for example.
 Unfortunately TrueNAS only exports data over Graphite and I like to use InfluxDB v2 which removed the ability to natively ingest graphite formatted data.
 Because of this I needed an intermediary step to convert the graphite data into something InfluxDB could ingest.
-To do this I used a `truenas-graphite-to-prometheus` exporter.
+To do this I used a `TrueNAS-graphite-to-prometheus` exporter.
 InfluxDB can ingest prometheus data.

 1. Setup TrueNAS exporter under `Reporting --> Exporters` so we can get the data out of TrueNAS.
 - **Name**: netdata
 - **Type**: Graphite
 - **Destination IP**: 192.168.1.8 (TrueNAS System IP)
 - **Destination Port**: 9109 [This will be the port used in the custom app we are about to install in the next section]
-- **Prefix**: truenas
+- **Prefix**: TrueNAS
 - **Update Every**: 10
 - **Buffer On Failures**: 10
 - **Matching Charts**: *
 - Click Save
-2. Create Custom App per *https://github.com/Supporterino/truenas-graphite-to-prometheus/blob/main/TRUENAS.md*
+2. Create Custom App per *https://github.com/Supporterino/TrueNAS-graphite-to-prometheus/blob/main/TrueNAS.md*
 - Install App through `Apps --> Discover Apps --> Custom App`
   - **Application Name**: netdata
-  - **Image -> Repository**: ghcr.io/supporterino/truenas-graphite-to-prometheus
+  - **Image -> Repository**: ghcr.io/supporterino/TrueNAS-graphite-to-prometheus
   - **Tag**: latest
   - **Pull Policy**: Pull the image if it is not already present on the host.
   - **Hostname**: <leave blank>